 A UE may transmit one or two PUCCHs on a serving cell in different symbols within a slot.
 When the UE transmits two PUCCHs in a slot and the UE is not provided ACKNACKFeedbackMode = SeparateFeedback, at least one of the two PUCCHs uses PUCCH format 0 or PUCCH format 2.

-If a UE is provided ACKNACKFeedbackMode = SeparateFeedback, the UE may transmit up to two PUCCHs with HARQ-ACK information in different symbols within a slot.
+If a UE is provided ACKNACKFeedbackMode = SeparateFeedback, the UE may transmit up to two PUCCHs with HARQ-ACK information in different symbols within a slot, otherwise, a UE does not expect to transmit more than one PUCCH with HARQ-ACK information within a slot.

 In Clauses 9.2.3, 9.2.5.1 and 9.2.5.2, a UE assumes 11 CRC bits if a number of respective UCI bits is larger than or equal to 360; otherwise, the UE determines a number of CRC bits based on the number of respective UCI bits as described in [5, TS 38.212].